-- San Diego Asian FF, Hong Kong Independent FF, Queens World FF, DC APA FF, Macau FF; Maysles Cinema, Northwest Film Forum, Kino Babylon Berlin, Gropius Bau/Berliner Festspiele, Queens Museum; NYU, UCLA
+- San Diego Asian FF, Hong Kong Independent FF, Queens World FF, DC APA FF, Macau FF; Maysles Cinema, Northwest Film Forum, Kino Babylon Berlin, Gropius Bau/Berliner Festspiele, Queens Museum, Utah Film Center; NYU, UCLA

 - Special Jury Prize, San Diego Asian Film Festival

 - Facets (US), Ying E Chi (Hong Kong)

 - English, Cantonese

 - English, Chinese